blockchyp/developer-docs/docs/sdk-guide/index.rst

 For this reason we recommend you use an offline cache as well.
 This cache should essentially be a JSON encoded map of routes keyed by terminal name and api key.
-Make sure you store this is a temp file in the typical temp file location for your target operating system.
+Make sure you store this as a temp file in the typical temp file location for your target operating system.
 Otherwise you might introduce weird permissions issues.

 We recommend you encrypt the transient credential values for each route to prevent tampering or disclosure.
-In our reference Go SDK, we do this be deriving a unique encryption key based on a static constant (in the code) hashed with the signing key for the root credentials (which are never stored on disc.)
+In our reference Go SDK, we do this by deriving a unique encryption key based on a static constant (in the code) hashed with the signing key for the root credentials (which are never stored on disc.)